harleengrewal2007/Induction/README.md

 He emphasized the importance of building a **strong foundation**, noting that while the structure may be ready, the **base often remains fragile**—and this is where students must begin.
 Expressing gratitude for his journey, he humbly acknowledged, *“What I am today is because of ੴ.”*

-Dr. Singh beautifully connected **science, spirituality, and education**, explaining that **Gurbani is like a seed of success**—which grows into branches, flowers, and fruits, each carrying the potential to plant new beginnings.
+He beautifully connected **science, spirituality, and education**, explaining that **Gurbani is like a seed of success**—which grows into branches, flowers, and fruits, each carrying the potential to plant new beginnings.
 He spoke of **mathematics as the universal foundation**, the root of time, science, and understanding itself, yet a subject feared by many.
 Urging students to **face challenges without fear**, he encouraged them to **seek help, stay curious, and trust the learning process**.

 Quoting poet **Surjit Patar**, he left a lasting impact with the words: